codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 As any other languages, JavaScript allows us to write comments in the code.
 There are 2 ways to write a comment in JavaScript:

-- Start your comment with two slashes `//` and all the characters afterward to the end of the line will be considered as comment.
+- Start your comment with two slashes `//` and all the characters afterward to the end of the line will be ignored.
 - If you want to write a multi-lines comment, you can enclose text using a pair of `/*` and `*/` like we do in `/* CSS */`.